 Make Ahead

-Homemade cinnamon French toast sticks on a plate with a bowl of maple syrup for dipping.
+Homemade French toast sticks on plate with maple syrup in a bowl for dipping.

 French Toast Sticks